Match Handicap System

 |8 ranks||jo-san?||Weaker player takes 3 handicap in all games|

 In addition to the rank difference, it was common to change the handicap in a series of games if one player reached a sufficient lead, commonly 4 games, over the other.
 A player who was forced to take more handicap was said to have been "beaten down", and sometimes longer matches were canceled early to save face for a player who was at risk of being beaten down.
+A game in which a player was at such risk was known as a kadoban (corner game) for that player.

 In games from the GoGoD collection, the custom OH sgf tag is used to denote such handicaps, with parenthesis to indicate which match from the series is in the file.
 E.g. OH[B(W)B] means that the handicap is sen-ai-sen (BWB) and that this is the game in which the weaker player is playing with white.